 ( rates in bold red = preferred package prices )

 *: Same departure

 **: Separate departures

-Includes: bcd/regulator, wetsuit, mask/fins, weights, tanks, boat, dive guide.
+Includes: bcd/regulator, wetsuit, mask/fins, weights, tanks, boat, dives, dive guide.

 Excludes: add’l equipment rental, gratuities

 Requires: presentation of international dive certification and foreign passport.
 Cuban nationals require previous National Coast Guard authorization to board dive vessels.